asvid/hugo-blog/content/posts/2023-06-16-ci-is-your-friend.md

   - rss
 comments: true
 date: "2023-06-16T00:00:00Z"
-summary: " Embrace the power of Continuous Integration and Deployment (CI/CD) in software development.
+description: " Embrace the power of Continuous Integration and Deployment (CI/CD) in software development.
 Automate tests, streamline workflows, and boost collaboration with user-friendly services like CircleCI, Bitrise, GitLab, and GitHub Actions.
   Level up your development process today! "